 Clause

-A clause can be either an “expression” clause, an “engagement” clause, a “transition” clause, or a “cohort membership” clause.
+A clause can be either an “expression” clause, an “engagement” clause, a “transition” clause, a “cohort membership” clause, or a “connections import” clause.
 It is essentially a particular condition which must be met in order for a user to enter a cohort.
 A query is composed from one or more clauses.
 In the Behavior section of the Custom Cohort builder in the Permutive dashboard, a clause is represented as a single white box containing conditions on a single event type.
 The image below shows a cohort with two clauses:Expression Clause

 Engagement Clause